georginskaya/Weather-App/README.md

 # Weather App

 Weather App is a single-page application built with JS, OpenWeather API and axious used for a https request.
 With this app it is possible to search weather for over 200.000 locations.
-The application has a dynamically changing key visuals, depending on the temperature and a built-in Celcius to Fahrenheit conversion feature.
+The application has a key visuals changing dynamically depending on the temperature and a built-in Celcius to Fahrenheit conversion feature.

 Stack: JavaScript (ES6), HTML5, CSS, OpenWeatherMap API, Axios for performing HTTP requests